mkn8rn/SharpClaw/docs/modules/Module-Enablement-Guide.md

 - `"false"` or **missing key** → disabled
 - `.dev.env` overrides `.env` in development mode
 - `.modules.env` (if present) is loaded between `.env` and `.dev.env`

+**Defaults policy:**

+- The base `.env` enables only the **provider modules** so a clean install can talk to LLM and STT backends out of the box.
+Every feature module (computer use, editor bridges, web access, transcription, etc.) ships set to `"false"` and must be opted into per deployment.
+- The development override `.dev.env` enables **every** bundled module so contributors get full coverage during local work.

 ### CLI Runtime Management